matth-x/MicroOcpp/README.md

 # ESP8266-OCPP
-OCPP 1.6 Smart Charging client for the ESP8266
+OCPP 1.6J Smart Charging client for the ESP8266

-## Get the Smart Grid on your Home Charger :car::electric_plug::battery:
+## Make your EVSE ready for OCPP :car::electric_plug::battery:

 You can easily turn your ESP8266 into an OCPP charge point controller.
-This library provides the tools for the web communication part of your project.
+This library allows your EVSE to communicate with an OCPP Central System and to participate in your Charging Network.

 :heavy_check_mark: Works with [SteVe](https://github.com/RWTH-i5-IDSG/steve)